 This course is the second part of a compulsory two-course sequence.
 This part is to be taught in Semester II following the first part in Semester I. The objective of this sequence is to transmit the body of basic mathematics that enables the study of economic theory at the undergraduate level, specifically the courses on microeconomic theory, macroeconomic theory, statistics and econometrics set out in this Syllabus.
 In this course, particular economic models are not the ends, but the means for illustrating the method of applying mathematical techniques to economic theory in general.
+The level of sophistication at which the material is to be taught is indicated by the contents of the prescribed textbook.
 Unit -1.
 Matrix Algebra Matrix - different types and its elementary operations; Rank of Matrix, simultaneous solution; Determinants - basic operations, properties and solution, Cramer's rule.
 Unit-II.
 Partial and total differentiation Partial differentiation and marginal product; Further application of partial differentiation; Second order partial differentiation; Unconstrained optimization with two variables; Total differentiation.
 Unit-III.
-Constrained optimization (with equality constraints) Constrained optimization by substitution; Lagrange multiplier; constrained maximization and minimization with two variables; Constrained optimization with more than two variables.
+Constrained optimization (with equality constraints) Constrained optimization by substitution; Lagrange multiplier; constrained maximization and minimization with two variables; Constrained optimization with more than two variables two variables.
 Unit-IV.
-Unconstrained optimization

-First order for maximum and minimum; second order condition for maximum and minimum, Profit maximization; Inventory control.
+Unconstrained optimization First order for maximum and minimum; second order condition for maximum and minimum Profit maximization; Inventory control.
 Unit-V. Differential and difference Equations.
 Basic principles of differential equation; Solution of differential equation; first order of differential equation; Definition and Solution of Difference equation; first order of difference equation.
 Reading List Rosser Mike, 2003, Basic Mathematics for Economist, second edition, Routledge Publication.
 Monga GS, 2002, Mathematics and statistics for economics, second edition, Vikas Publication.
 Yamane Taro, 1998, mathematics for economist, second edition, Prentice hall India publication.
+Principles of Microeconomics-II (Generic Elective 2) Course code: EC2.GE2 Credit: 6 Total No. of hours: 90 Hrs.